 Feeling swamped with conflicting messages yet?

 Having delved into this topic, two things became clear.
 First, such advice is most often proffered toward beginner writers, something which both Neff and Defreitas acknowledge.
 Less experienced writers, still learning how to make their writing flow, often tend to be verbose.
-Second, much like all the items on this by no means exhaustive list, “show versus tell” suffers from either misapplication or strict over-adherence.
-It seems that the more novice writers may need a more precise understanding of the advice provided, as well as permission to view such advice as a guideline to learning how to better self-edit.
+Second, much like the other bulleted items on my (brief, not exhaustive) list, “show versus tell” suffers from either misapplication or strict over-adherence.
+Arguably, more novice writers need a more precise understanding of the advice provided, as well as permission to view such suggestions as a guideline to learning how to better self-edit.

 For Your Consideration: Personal Preferences, Specific Information, and Context